tacone/loki/backend/readme.md

 ### Migrations

-Under the hood we use **Graphile Migrate**, you can access its features running `scripts/dev run backend migrations`.
+Under the hood we use **Graphile Migrate**, you can access its features running `scripts/dev run backend yarn migrations`.

 The first development run will execute all the migrations.
-From then, executing migrations is up to you using `scripts/dev run backend migrations migrate`.
+From then, executing migrations is up to you using `scripts/dev run backend yarn migrations migrate`.

 In production migrations are always run.

-When in development you can watch migrations file with `scripts/dev run backend migrations watch`.
+When in development you can watch migrations file with `scripts/dev run backend yarn migrations watch`.

 Make sure you read the docs: https://github.com/graphile/migrate